TheNaubit/bull-board-dockerized/README.md

 - Create tests for the HTTP server
 - Improve the documentation
 - Deploy it as a a single-file standalone executable (using the `bun` [compile option](https://bun.sh/docs/bundler/executables)).
 I need to wait for that since `bun` does not export `node_modules` into the binary (yet) [https://github.com/oven-sh/bun/issues/8967](https://github.com/oven-sh/bun/issues/8967)
-- Create a GitHub action to automatize the build process when there is a push to the main branch
+- ✅ ~~Create a GitHub action to automatize the build process when there is a push to the main branch~~

 ## Notes